MicrosoftDocs/security/operations/siem-xdr-overview.md

 ## Reference architecture
+### NEED HELP!

-JUST FOR ILLUSTRATION PURPOSES / PLACEHOLDER:
+JUST FOR ILLUSTRATION PURPOSES ONLY !!! / PLACEHOLDER:

 ![Image of Microsoft Sentinel and XDR architecture](./media/sentinel-xdr.png)